hatimali/aldi-dashboard/README.md

 ## Features

 - [Home]: This feature give you a overview of the data with sales analytics, profit analytics and customer demographics
-- [Feature 2]: This features display the table data with dropdown filters, date filters and you can dynamically add data to your dashboard with some validation.
+- [Table]: This features display the table data with dropdown filters, date filters and you can dynamically add data to your dashboard with some validation.
-- [Feature 3]: The graph page displays the 2 plots.
+- [Graph]: The graph page displays the 2 plots.
 - 1. On the left side of the page, we have a fitting timeline graph for the following properties: Days to Ship, Discount, Profit, Profit Ratio, Quantity, Returns, Sales
 - 2. On the right side of the page, we have a Bubble chart that include two-axis dropdowns containing the following properties: Days to Ship, Discount, Profit, Profit Ratio, Quantity, Returns, Sales.